Baertram/IntelliJ_ESOUI_AutoCompletion/readme.md

 Within IntelliJ you should use the EmmyLua lua plugin in order to make CTRL+left mouse click navigation to the files work properly.
 And please use the "Invalidate Caches and restart" function after updating the lua files and your project settings to use these lua files!

+The php parse scripts were created by the user "Reaby".
+The original files are located in the folder "Original_php_parse_scripts_by_Reaby".
+Modified versions by Baertram, supporting events, private protected et.c. functions, and other API variables, are located in the folder "Modified_php_scripts_by_Baertram".